Gina Raimondo: Foreign relations

-In September 2021, Raimondo accused China of violating the intellectual property (IP) rights of U.S. companies, and stated that the Chinese government has put in place "all kinds of different barriers for American companies to do business in China."
-In October 2021, Raimondo was criticized for stating "there's no point in talking about decoupling our economy from China's" by Republican Senator Tom Cotton.
+In September 2021, Raimondo accused China of violating the intellectual property (IP) rights of U.S. companies, and said that the Chinese government had put in place "all kinds of different barriers for American companies to do business in China."
+In October 2021, Senator Tom Cotton criticized her for saying "there's no point in talking about decoupling our economy from China's".

 Following the 2022 Russian invasion of Ukraine, the Department of Commerce under Raimondo implemented export controls in order to restrict Russia's access to military technology.
-In March 2022, Raimondo stated that Chinese companies attempting to sell semiconductor technology to Russia in violation of U.S. sanctions would face repercussions.
+In March 2022, Raimondo said that Chinese companies attempting to sell semiconductor technology to Russia in violation of U.S. sanctions would face repercussions.